 Welcome to The Psych Practice

-She is over 12 years qualified and works as a Consultant Clinical Neuropsychologist at Guys and St Thomas NHS Trust in the Community Neurorehabilitation team, three days a week.
-She is also a Consultant Clinical Neuropsychologist and Lead Psychologist for Couples and Family work in Brain injury at the Wolfson at Queen Mary's Hospital at Roehampton, St Georges' University Hospitals Trust.
-Furthermore, Dr Boakye has extensive experience working in the private sector as a Consultant Clinical Psychologist and Neuropsychologist with a focus on common psychological problems and Neurological conditions.
+She is over 12 years qualified and works as a Consultant Clinical Neuropsychologist and Head of Department for Psychology at Croydon University Hospital Trust, three days a week.
+Dr Boakye also works in the private sector as a Consultant Clinical Psychologist and Neuropsychologist with a focus on common psychological problems, health and Neurological conditions.

-Dr Boakye has a special interest in working in cognitive rehabilitation, with distressed couples, adjustment issues, vocational rehabilitation, issues of diversity, supervision and process issues in team working.
+Dr Boakye has a special interest in working in cognitive rehabilitation, with distressed couples, health adjustment issues, vocational rehabilitation, issues of diversity, work-related stress, supervision and process issues in team working.
 Her main therapy modalities include Cognitive Behavioural Therapy, Systemic and Psycho-dynamic psychotherapy.

 Dr Boakye has a strong interest in research and has contributed to the field of psychology.
 Over the years, she has co-authored articles and a book chapter.
 She has also been an invited speaker at national and international conferences and workshops.